Index

 Besides science, we also like to do things together in our free time.
 Whether it is the coffee in the morning, cake party, cooking and having barbecues together or sports activities – there are plenty of things we enjoy doing together as a group on a regular basis.
 Please, have a look at some of our activities.

-The Supraparticle group goes Bowling
+The Mandel group goes Bowling

 FAU and ISC Groups coming together for a BBQ